 + Read about the Risks of Obesity

-Training for endurance sports, like the 2012 Yuengling Shamrock Marathon, 1/2 Marathon, 8k, is a marathon, not a sprint.
+Training for endurance sports, like the 2015 Yuengling Shamrock Marathon, 1/2 Marathon, 8k, is a marathon, not a sprint.
 Like any long-term pursuit, it can be easy to lose sight of your end goals during long training sessions and setbacks.
-However, you can set yourself up for success by taking a serious approach to your training.
+However, you can set yourself up for success by taking a serious approach to your training and knowing your VO2 Max.

 Getting an accurate measure of your VO2 max requires some specialized equipment.
 Learn more about VO2 Max testing or schedule an appointment at one of our Sports Performance clinics!